Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 Alejandro Jodorowsky’s Santa Sangre (1989)

 First off, my impression of classical 70s horror is that it’s hard for that decade to be derivative when it started an entire trend of moody, pseudo-violent social commentary that had limitless freedom to go down an adventurous road.
-If 70s horror took its cue from older decades and genres, perhaps a nod to Tod Browning, Val Lewton, French New Wave cinema, and the surrealists like Jean Renoir and René Clément, Alejandro Jodorowsky and Federico Fellini.
-But please armchair critics that spend time comparing a 70s horror gem to a film without constructive reasons to support it, or to even hold it up against a contemporary film by saying it lacks a good body count and special effects, I hope I don’t offend thee, but –please!!!
-You’re out of your element– stick with Saw and films like The Conjuring by James Wan… You don’t understand the 70s decade of horror and its unique contribution.
-Sorry to be so snotty here…
+If 70s horror took its cue from older decades and genres, perhaps a nod to Tod Browning, Val Lewton, French New Wave cinema, and the surrealists like Jean Renoir, René Clément, Alejandro Jodorowsky, and Federico Fellini.

 The Exorcist

 Now it’s even been compared to The Omen (1976) and The Exorcist (1973) as well.
-I suppose where ever the devil lurks, it’s automatically a Rosemary’s Baby, Exorcist, or Omen rip-off.
-Well… the element of paranoia exists in the film as Alison Parker goes through a nightmarish journey through a maze of surreal events, while she devolves toward her ultimate fate.
+I suppose wherever the devil lurks, it’s automatically a Rosemary’s Baby, The Exorcist, or an Omen rip-off.
+Well, the element of paranoia exists in the film as Alison Parker goes through a nightmarish journey through a maze of surreal events, while she devolves toward her ultimate fate.
 There are elements of minions from Hell that lurk and groups of diabolical characters that come in and out of Alison’s orbit.
-And like The Omen and The Exorcist, the film does open up in Italy with a sense of ancient religious underpinnings hinting at the inner workings of the church.
-It then brings us to a church in New York City where Monsignor Franchino and a colorful group of acolytes convene in a ceremony, with a quick cut to Alison posing in a post-modern sheer black flowing cape as if moving Martha Graham style, a dark looming allegorical winged bird or augury swathed in black like the angel of death.
+And like The Omen and The Exorcist, the film opens in Italy with a sense of ancient religious underpinnings hinting at the inner workings of the church.
+It then brings us to a church in New York City where Monsignor Franchino and a colorful group of acolytes convene in a ceremony, with a quick cut to Alison posing in a post-modern sheer black flowing cape as if moving Martha Graham style, a dark looming allegorical winged bird or augury swathed in black, like the angel of death.

 capturfiles_1a